saiabhishek-mgv/Is601-Homework3/readme.md

-## Homework 3 - Internediate version
+## Homework 3 - Intermediate version

 ### Version2
 We have addedstatic and instance methods to the clsses for performing arithmetic operations